Triple-T/gradle-play-publisher/README.md

 Manually setting up in-app purchase files is not recommended.
 [Bootstrap them instead](#quickstart) with `./gradlew bootstrapListing --products`.

+### Publishing in-app subscriptions

+Run `./gradlew publishSubscriptions`.

+Manually setting up in-app subscriptions files is not recommended.
+[Bootstrap them instead](#quickstart) with `./gradlew bootstrapListing --subscriptions`.

+Each subscription file must have an associated metadata file (`subscriptions/<subscription product id>.metadata.json`) that contains JSON of the form `{"regionsVersion": ...}`.
+The `regionsVersion` is described [here](https://developers.google.com/android-publisher/api-ref/rest/v3/RegionsVersion).
+The Google Play Developer API does not have a way to get the latest regions version, so unfortunately bootstrapping uses a hardcoded value that you may need to fix.

 ## Working with product flavors